DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

 Query: UpdateObjectQuery(1514057)
 - Impl the submission of issues and feedback within the JMTS.
 Github issue tracking system could be used in the backend.
 - Add default report category to JobManagerUser.
+- Make all tabs closeable and maintain a "openedTabs" list all tabs in the "user profile" and reopen them when the user logs in.